Analysis | Joe Biden’s victory speech, annotated

 And we’re reminded tonight of those who fought so hard for so many years to make this happen.
 Once again, America’s bent the arc of the moral universe more toward justice.
 Kamala, Doug, like it or not, you’re family.
 You become an honorary Biden, there’s no way out.

-All those of you volunteered and worked the polls in the middle of a pandemic, local elected officials: you deserve a special thanks from the entire nation.
+All those of you who volunteered and worked the polls in the middle of a pandemic, local elected officials: You deserve a special thanks from the entire nation.

 And to my campaign team and all the volunteers and all who gave so much of themselves to make this moment possible.
 I owe you.
 I owe you.
 I owe you everything.

 And all those who supported us.
-I'm proud of the campaign we built ran.
-I'm proud of the coalition we put together, the broadest and most diverse coalition in history.
+I’m proud of the campaign we built.
+I’m proud of the coalition we put together, the broadest and most diverse coalition in history.
 Democrats, Republicans, independents, progressives, moderates, conservatives, young, old, urban, suburban, rural, gay, straight, transgender, white, Latino, Asian, Native American.

 I mean it.
-And especially those moments when this campaign was at its lowest ebb, the African-American community stood up again for me.
+And especially those moments when this campaign was at its lowest ebb, the African American community stood up again for me.
 You’ve always had my back, and I’ll have yours.

 I said at the outset, I wanted to represent this campaign to represent and look like America.
 We’ve done that.
 Now that’s what I want the administration to look like and act like.